UK foreign minister says EU willing to renegotiate Brexit deal

 "I'm absolutely clear that if we take the right approach to this, the Europeans would be willing to negotiate on the package."

-Hunt did not specify if he was referring to the legally-binding withdrawal agreement which the EU has repeatedly insisted cannot be re-opened, or to the accompanying political declaration on future relations.
+Hunt did not specify if he was referring to the legally binding withdrawal agreement, which the EU has repeatedly insisted cannot be re-opened, or to the accompanying political declaration on future relations, which could be revisited.

-Brussels has said the declaration could be revisited if Britain makes a substantive change in its positions, for example on a customs union or access to the single market.

-May agreed the package with the EU last year but saw it rejected three times by British lawmakers, forcing her to delay Brexit twice - the latest extension being to Oct 31.
+May agreed the package with the EU last year but British lawmakers rejected it three times, forcing her to delay Brexit twice - the latest extension being to Oct 31.

 A controversial provision in the agreement for the Irish border, known as the backstop, has proved the key stumbling block.